AdamWilson20/School-Projects/README.md

 # School-Projects
-A collection of school projects using C++
+A collection of school projects using C++ / Java / Python